National Operating Committee on Standards for Athletic Equipment: History

-In 1967, the National Collegiate Athletic Association’s Equipment and Injuries Committee recommended the establishment of an organization capable of collecting and organizing data on injuries to the head, neck, and spine that were related to football helmets.
+In 1967, the National Collegiate Athletic Association's Equipment and Injuries Committee recommended the establishment of an organization capable of collecting and organizing data on injuries to the head, neck, and spine that were related to football helmets.
 This Committee was responding to the deaths of 32 players in American organized football.
 In 1968, NOCSAE was officially organized through the combined efforts of the National Collegiate Athletic Association (NCAA), the American College Health Association, the National Federation of State High School Associations (NFHS), and the Sports Fitness Industry Association (SFIA), to develop a football helmet standard effective in reducing or eliminating fatalities from head injuries such as skull fractures and subdural bleeding.
 NOCSAE's work broadened later into enhancing "athlete safety through scientific research, education, and where feasible, the creation of performance standards for protective equipment."

 In 1970, NOCSAE incorporated as a 501(c)(3), nonprofit organization.
-In 1973, NOCSAE’s first equipment standard and first standard test method were developed.
+In 1973, NOCSAE's first equipment standard and first standard test method were developed.
 The equipment standard, document ND002, specified performance parameters for newly manufactured football helmets.
 The standard test method, document ND001, described laboratory equipment and basic requirements pertinent to testing headgear and other equipment.
 The NOCSAE helmet standard was the first standard to require the use of a biofidelic headform in testing for compliance.
 The standard was also unique in its requirement that helmets meet a certain injury threshold criteria, referred to as the Gadd Severity Index or Severity Index (SI).
 The SI threshold works by limiting the magnitude of linear head accelerations that result when the helmet is struck.
 It is a pass-or-fail test which incorporates both impact force and time duration (SI), and requires low-speed and high-speed certification impacts.
 Test methods have since been expanded to include other impact measurements.

-In 1978, the NCAA modified their rules of play to require helmets certified to NOCSAE’s standard.
+In 1978, the NCAA modified their rules of play to require helmets certified to NOCSAE's standard.

 In 1980, the NFHS incorporated the NOCSAE football helmet standard into their rules of play.

 In 2017, the United States Polo Association (USPA) mandated helmets certified to the NOCSAE ND050 Standard Performance Specification.
 In 2019, NOCSAE became an ANSI accredited National Standards Developer.
 The same year, the NFSHS began requiring that all balls used in high school baseball competition meet the NOCSAE standard.

 In 2020, the USPA mandate of helmets certified to the NOCSAE standard took effect.
 The same year, the NFSHS began requiring catchers wear chest protectors certified to the NOCSAE commotio cordis protective device standard, ND200.
-Beginning in January of 2021, the NCAA required lacrosse goalkeepers and field players to wear protective equipment certified to the ND200 standard.
+Beginning in January 2021, the NCAA required lacrosse goalkeepers and field players to wear protective equipment certified to the ND200 standard.